-Bipolar disorder in teens presents in similar ways as it presents in adults.
-Because of young people’s unique physical, emotional, social and psychological challenges, bipolar disorder in teens can masquerade as extreme examples of normal teenage behavior.
+Teen bipolar disorder presents in similar ways as it presents in adults.
+Still, because of young people’s unique physical, emotional, social, and psychological challenges, bipolar disorder in teens can masquerade as extreme examples of normal teenage behavior.
 This makes identifying cases of bipolar disorder tricky, especially for parents, often due to second-guessing assessments of their teen’s personality versus symptoms of BPD.

 Bipolar disorder (BPD) is, as the name might imply, a psychiatric disorder involving two different states: depressed and manic.
-People who are diagnosed with this disorder show symptoms of both low and high mood – both depression and mania.
+People who are diagnosed with bipolar disorder show symptoms of both low and high mood.
 One helpful way to understand manic and depressive symptoms is to think of depression as slowing everything down.
 During a depressive phase, people feel tired, sleep more, think more slowly, speak more slowly, and so on.
-During a manic phase, people experience the opposite – for example, sleeping less and thinking and speaking more quickly.
+During a manic phase, people experience the opposite – for example, sleeping less, thinking in rapid cycles, and talking more quickly.
 There are different types of bipolar disorder and different levels of severity of each type.

 Red Flags of Mania

-- Racing thoughts.
-Your teen may complain that thoughts are coming into his or her head too fast, and for some this provokes anxiety.
+- Racing thoughts — Your teen may complain that thoughts are coming into their head too fast, and for some, this provokes anxiety.

-- Sleeping fewer hours.
-One off night may be normal, but watch for a pattern of several nights in row or longer of curtailed sleep.
+- Sleeping less or insomnia — A one-off night may be normal but watch for a pattern of several nights in a row or longer of curtailed sleep.

-- Poor concentration, changes in school work or social connections.
-Your teen may suddenly express lack of interest in subjects he or she formerly enjoyed, and disinterest in friends.
+- Poor concentration, changes in school work, or social connections — Your teen may suddenly express a lack of interest in subjects they formerly enjoyed and disinterest in friends.
 “It’s all too much effort” is what your teen might say if asked why the change.

 While cases of teen bipolar disorder can’t be cured entirely, with the proper assistance, they can be managed with extreme effectiveness.
 The vast majority of teen sufferers of BPD go on to live well, managing their disease just like they might manage a chronic medical condition.
 The Right Step offers complete treatment for teens with bipolar disorder.
 Medications and therapy can reduce the impact of the disease and help teens and their families enjoy all the lessons and fun that the teen years offer.
 Don’t hesitate to get your teen the care they need.
 Call 17135283709 and speak with a professional today.